HEssaidi/angular-testing-principles/README.md

 #### SpyOn
 Jasmine Spies help us to mock the execution of the method/function.
 It's easy way to check a method was called or not, **without leaving Subject Under Test (SUT)**
+``spyOn() `` takes two parameters: the first parameter is the name of the object and the second parameter is the name of the method to be spied upon.
+It replaces the spied method with a stub, and does not actually execute the real method.
+The spyOn() function can however be called only on existing methods.
 ##### providers
 To test a service, you set the providers metadata property with an array of the services that you'll test or mock.